lrpsantiago/fsess-nascar/README.md

 - ECO     => Set Eco Fuel Mode
 - STD     => Set Standard Fuel Mode
 - MAX     => Set Max Fuel Mode
-- ULTRA   => Switch to Ultra-Soft Tires
-- SOFT    => Switch to Soft Tires
-- MEDIUM  => Switch to Medium Tires
-- HARD    => Switch to Hard Tires
-- EXTRA   => Switch to Extra-Hard Tires
+- PIT     => Switch to Tyres and Start Refueling

 ## Fuel Management
 A whole fuel tank lasts around 15 minutes (on STD mode), and it's only consumed when the throttle is pushed.
 Here's the list of Fuel Modes: